ryan-roemer/thorax-docs/src/api.md

 An opinionated, battle tested [Backbone](http://backbonejs.org/) + [Handlebars](http://handlebarsjs.com/) framework to build large scale web applications.

-**Thorax 2 is presently in beta, the [stable source](https://github.com/walmartlabs/thorax/tree/1.2) and [documentation](http://walmartlabs.github.com/thorax/stable) are still available.**

-Thorax can be used standalone in any JavaScript environment in addition the [boilerplate projects](https://github.com/walmartlabs/thorax-boilerplate) provided above.
+Thorax can be used standalone in any JavaScript environment in addition the Node, Rails .

     var view = new Thorax.View({
       greeting: "Hello",
-      template: "{{greeting}} world!"
+      template: Handlebars.compile("{{greeting}} world!")
     });
     view.appendTo('body');

+- add note about CDN availability
+- add note about cloning thorax-seed
+- add mobile, standalone and rails downloads

 ## Registry